-The Carlson Law Firm is currently investigating Roundup linked non-Hodgkin lymphoma cases across the nation.
+The Carlson Law Firm is currently investigating Roundup linked Non-Hodgkin Lymphoma cases across the nation.
 We are accepting cases from all 50 states.
 If you or someone you love suffered injury by exposure to this carcinogenic chemical, it is in your best interest to contact a Roundup lawyer.
-The initial consultation with our firm is always free.
+The initial consultation with a Roundup lawyer is always free.
 In addition, our services are free, you won’t pay unless we win your case.

 Take a step toward protecting your family’s future and contact us today to find out if you eligible for a Roundup lawsuit.
 A compassionate Roundup lawyer is ready to take your call.